DynamicTables Tutorial

 Creating an expandable table

 When using the default HDF5 backend, each column of these tables is an HDF5 Dataset, which by default are set to an unchangeable size.
 This means that once a file is written, it is not possible to add a new row.
 If you want to be able to save this file, load it, and add more rows to the table, you will need to set this up when you create the VectorData and ElementIdentifiers columns of a DynamicTable.
 Specifically, you must wrap the column data with a DataPipe object.
-The DataPipe class takes in maxSize and axis as arguments to indicate the maximum desired size for each axis and the axis to whcih to append to, respectively.
+The DataPipe class takes in maxSize and axis as arguments to indicate the maximum desired size for each axis and the axis to which to append to, respectively.
 For example, creating a DataPipe object with a maxSize value equal to [Inf, 1] indicates that the number of rows may increase indifinetely.
 In contrast, setting maxSize equal to [8, 1] would allow the column to grow to a maximum height of 8.

 % create NwbFile object with required fields